optimizely/scribe/content/stories/bigstock.md

 The original search algorithm – an exact auto suggest – populated results based exactly off the word entered in the search field.
 For example, when entering “c-a-l-a,” the top result would be “calamari.”
 Most often, people searching “c-a-l-a” were actually searching for images of a calendar and just misspelling the word.
 Showing users top results for calamari instead of calendars might deter people from finding the perfect image, Bigstock thought.

-One of their developers created a “fuzzy auto suggest” algorithm that predicted the intended search term for commonly misspelled words.
+One of their developers created a “fuzzy autosuggest” algorithm that predicted the intended search term for commonly misspelled words.
 Now, “c-a-l-a” would populate “calendar” as the first search result, since it’s such a common search term.
 Bigstock needed to determine if their site visitors would be more likely to select results with the fuzzy or the exact search algorithm.

 {% include "side-by-side.html"
   {